How to Get Along with Colleagues

 • Environment that encourages growth

 To fully realize our career potential, we all need the environment that would foster the growth.
-When we feel comfortable around the colleagues, we are more willing to take on risks, come up with creative ideas and work harder than we would in an unhealthy environment.
+When we feel comfortable around the colleagues, we are more willing to take on risks, come up with creative ideas and operate harder than we would in an unhealthy environment.

 • Spending time and energy productively